Assessing hierarchies by their consistent segmentations: Optimizing the Jaccard index

 \subsubsection{The best segmentation specified by a subset of unlimited size}

-Sometimes we are interested in a segmentation $s \!\in\! \cal S$ achieving the best score ${\cal M}(s),$ regardless of the size of a subset ${\cal N}_s.$ Then, the auxiliary algorithm becomes linear and is significantly simpler.
-Lemma \ref{lemma:consist:equiv} implies that in this case, optimizing $\,\cal M$ yields $s \!\in\! \cal S$ with the same score ${\cal M}(s)$ for each of the consistency types b/c/d.
+Sometimes, we are interested in a segmentation $s \!\in\! \cal S$ achieving the best score ${\cal M}(s),$ regardless of the size of a subset ${\cal N}_s.$ Then, the auxiliary algorithm becomes linear, and is significantly simpler.
+Lemma \ref{lemma:consist:equiv} implies that in this case, optimizing $\,\cal M$ yields $s \!\in\! \cal S$ with the same score ${\cal M}(s)$, for each of the consistency types b/c/d.
 By simply discarding the node subset size parts, the b-consistency algorithm can be simplified to be particularly efficient.
+Algorithm \ref{alg:best_val} provides the full description.

 In every node $N,$ we store only the maximal benefit over all b-best subsets in ${\cal T}^N\!,$ regardless of their sizes.
-That is, we need only a scalar variable $p^N\!,$ storing the maximal value in the vector $B^N$ in algorithm \ref{alg:b1}.
-After the values $p^N\!$ are calculated for all nodes, the b-best subset $\cal H$ is found as the optimal cut of $\,\cal T.$ In this case, $\cal H$ has the minimal size (see Remark \ref{remark:MinimalBestSubset}), i.e., there is no b-best subset in $\cal T,$ that has the same benefit while being smaller.
+That is, we need only a scalar variable $p^N\!,$ storing the maximal value in the vector $B^N$ in Algorithm \ref{alg:b1}.
+After the values $p^N\!$ are calculated for all nodes, the b-best subset $\cal H$ is found as the optimal cut of $\,\cal T.$ In this case, $\cal H$ has the minimal size (see Remark \ref{remark:MinimalBestSubset}), {\em i.e.}, there is no b-best subset in $\cal T,$ that has the same benefit, while being smaller.